Sabotage (2014 film): Plot

 Jackson traces the dead enforcer's cellphone to a cartel safe house, which is raided by Breacher and his team, but the enforcers are not there.
 They are later found dead at the bottom of a river near Tripod's house, and Detective Brentwood realizes that they were killed before Pyro and Neck, meaning someone is framing the cartel for killing their team members.

 Breacher reunites the team to tell them what happened, and Lizzy lashes out and reveals she's been having an affair with Sugar.
 Grinder confides in Brentwood that they stole the money.
 Breacher and Brentwood meet with Grinder in a local restaurant and Lizzy kills Grinder using a sniper rifle, Lizzy and Sugar being responsible for the murders of their teammates.
 As Lizzy is putting together her gear to leave the country with Sugar, Monster destroys her passport, and Lizzy attacks him with a knife, killing him.

 Breacher and Brentwood go to Lizzy's house and find Monster's body stuffed in a refrigerator.
 Lizzy calls Breacher, pretending to be alone, and arranges a meeting at a parking garage.
 Breacher goes there with Detective Brentwood, who ducks down in the car, unseen.
 Lizzy and Sugar ambush Breacher, and Brentwood assists Breacher.
 Lizzy and Sugar drive away, pursued by Breacher and Brentwood.
 After a lengthy chase, Sugar and Lizzy's car crashes into a tow truck, the ramp decapitating Sugar.

 Breacher and Brentwood confront Lizzy, who accuses the team of stealing the money behind her back, motivating her to seek revenge.
 Brentwood is puzzled, assuming Lizzy had stolen the money.
 Breacher tells Lizzy that he took the money.
 Lizzy tries to reach for her weapon and Breacher shoots her dead.
 As the local police arrive Breacher disappears, leaving Brentwood frustrated.

 Weeks later, Breacher is in Mexico, where he uses the stolen money for its intended purpose – to bribe a corrupt police official into helping him identify Brujo, the man who murdered his family.
 Breacher finds him in a Mexican bar and kills him and others loyal to him.

 Wounded, Breacher sits at a table, takes a shot of whiskey and lights up one last cigar, smiling as he awaits his fate.

 Production

+Filming

 Filming started on October 15, 2012 and was completed by December 13, 2012.